Which one of the following is an example of a secondary color?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-In the context of color theory, secondary colors are created by mixing equal parts of two primary colors.
-Primary colors are red, blue, and yellow.
-When these primary colors are mixed, they create the secondary colors:
+A secondary color is created by mixing two primary colors.
+In color theory, the primary colors are red, blue, and yellow.
+When two of these primary colors are combined, they produce the secondary colors.

 Subscribe